-Pfizer Australia's workforce profile during FY23 remained largely unchanged from the previous year.
+Pfizer Australia's workforce profile during FY24 remained largely unchanged from the previous year.
 Therefore, Pfizer Australia remains of the view that modern slavery risks in the Reporting Entities' own workforce is low for the reasons set out in the main body of this Statement.
-In general, the description of modern slavery risks pertaining to Pfizer operations and supply chain, as set out in the main body of this Statement, are also applicable to Pfizer Australia.
+In general, the description of modern slavery risks pertaining to Pfizer operations and supply chain, as set out in the main body of this Statement, are also largely applicable to Pfizer Australia.

 We acknowledge that, in being reliant on an international supply chain, we may become linked to adverse human rights impacts, including modern slavery in our procurement of transport and logistics services, which is considered a higher-risk industry within most supply chains.
 Pfizer Australia uses DHL as our main logistics service provider for the transportation and storage of our products.
-DHL Global Forwarding is our main Customs Broker for our inbound deliveries.
-Pfizer Australia continued to discuss the topic of modern slavery in its regular engagements with DHL.
-DHL's modern slavery statement is available here: https://modernslaveryregister.gov.au/statements/file/63b690b2-2bf4-4261-a57b-cd07abf9482c/.
+DHL Global Forwarding is our main customs broker for our inbound deliveries.
+Pfizer Australia continued to discuss the topic of modern slavery in its engagements with DHL.